 Migration of the Gordind family to Ireland

 Some of the Gordind family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Gordind family to the New World and Oceana
+Migration of the Gordind family

 The Scots who crossed the Atlantic were often on the run from poverty as well as persecution.
 They brought little with them, and often had nothing of their home country to hand down to their children.
 In the 20th century, Clan societies and other patriotic Scottish organizations have helped the ancestors of Boernician Scots to recover their lost national legacy.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Gordind were among those contributors: Alexander Gordon who settled in New England in 1652; George Gordon settled in Virginia in 1636; Laughlath Gordon settled in Boston in 1652; Nicholas Gordon settled in Virginia in 1635.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.